 Try any of these drinks in the evening to enhance your sleep quality

 Speaking of drinking before bed, some drinks do enhance sleep quality.

 Some of these drinks contain tryptophan and melatonin.
 While some of these drinks help you relax and this allows your body to better induce sleep.

 The only thing you need to watch for is to make sure you don’t have any of these drinks less than two hours before bed.

-To sleep better when you’re on NoFap, these are some of the drinks that health researchers have tested and proven to enhance your ability to fall asleep.
+To sleep better when you’re doing the NoFap challenge, these are some of the drinks that health researchers have tested and proven to enhance your ability to fall asleep.

 These drinks also enhance your ability to have better sleep;